-List Building Beats Social Media
+List Building Or Social Media

-Why Is List Building Better Than Social Media?
+List Building or Social Media?

 List building and email marketing may be considered “old fashioned” and even “un-sexy” compared to social media.
 The rallying cries of “Email marketing is dead!” are ringing out all over the social media world.
 But you probably need to know that these cries are simply inaccurate.
 They are also hurting the bottom line of those businesses who listen.

+List building or social media isn’t the question.
+The key is to use them both, together, to maximize results for your business.
 List building and email marketing provide your business with the most direct line of communication for turning leads into sales, which is why the smartest entrepreneurs have no intention of giving it up any time soon.

+We believe that if you are asking, “List building OR social media”, you are asking the wrong question.
+We use both.
 We still focus most of our marketing on our list building and email marketing.
 Why?

 Social networks thrive on the sharing of good content, and your only real job on social media is to give people something to share.